bio-ontology-research-group/UNMIREOT/results.md

 ELK: 650 Unsatisfiable Classes

-FACT++: Inconsistent (Note: UBERON alone seems to be inconsistent also)
+FACT++: Inconsistent (Note: UBERON or one of its dependences considered alone seems to be inconsistent also)

-HermiT: Inconsistent (Note: UBERON alone seems to be inconsistent also)
+HermiT: Inconsistent (Note: UBERON or one of its dependencies considered alone seems to be inconsistent also)

 Inconsistency reason: Non-simple property '<http://purl.obolibrary.org/obo/BFO_0000051>' or its inverse appears in the cardinality restriction 'ObjectMaxCardinality(1 <http://purl.obolibrary.org/obo/BFO_0000051> <http://purl.obolibrary.org